dougbtv/zebra-pen/README.md

 # zebra-pen

-A suite of playbooks and roles to create a demo router VNF.
+A suite of playbooks and roles to create a demo router VNF, in containers.

 ## Goal